 Encourage students through performance opportunities; school concerts, assemblies, parents evenings, class recitals, music competitions in and out of school.

-Find out about funding bodies such as Future Talent who offer funding to help Young Musicians as well as performance opportunities and mentoring.
+Find out about funding bodies such as Future Talent and the London Music Fund who offer funding to help Young Musicians as well as performance opportunities and mentoring.

 Find out about performance opportunities locally.
 Music hubs, youth orchestras and bands, amateur orchestras, bands, choirs, dramatic or operatic societies, music clubs or societies are always keen for new members and young people are often extremely welcome.

 Find out about national performance opportunities.
-The National Youth Orchestra, National Youth Wind Orchestra, CBSO Youth Orchestra, Liverpool Philharmonic Youth Orchestra, Hallé Youth Orchestra and Young Sinfonia at the Sage, Gateshead are just some of the high level ensembles available to talented students.
+The National Youth Orchestra, National Youth Orchestra of Wales, National Youth Orchestras of Scotland, National Youth Jazz Orchestra, CBSO Youth Orchestra, Liverpool Philharmonic Youth Company, Hallé Youth Orchestra, the Sage, Gateshead Young Musicians Programme, and National Youth Choirs are just some of the high level ensembles available to talented students.

 Recommend recordings on Spotify or You Tube.

-Encourage students to attend events such as Rhinegold’s Music Education Expo, an annual opportunity to explore the options in music education, workshops and masterclasses with visiting tutors, or any other music-related events they can get to.
+Encourage students to attend events such as the Music and Drama Education Expo in London or Manchester, annual opportunities to explore the options in music education, workshops and masterclasses with visiting tutors, or any other music-related events they can get to.

 Be wary of recommending online instrumental tutorials until you have checked out the quality though.
 There is a lot of bad teaching online and you have to sift a bit to find the most valuable output.

 5 Top Tips for putting on a concert